FSD1186 Sociobarometer 2001

 - Finnish Federation for Social Welfare and Health (STKL)

-Social Insurance Institution, associations, child welfare, employment services, health services, labor administration, medical centres, municipalities, organizations, private sector, social policy, social security, social services, social welfare, third sector
+Social Insurance Institution, associations, child protection, employment services, health services, labor administration, medical centres, municipalities, organizations, private sector, social policy, social security, social services, social welfare, third sector

 Respondents in this study were managers or management groups of municipal social services, health centres, employment offices, social and health organisations or local offices of the Social Insurance Institution.
 Respondents evaluated the welfare of various population groups and their possibilities to enhance it.
 Respondents were asked whether it was possible to provide the services citizens need with the present resources of the municipalities .
 They were asked about the changes in the services of their own sector and the effectiveness of these services.
 The services provided by other sectors and social and health services provided by private enterprises were also evaluated.
 Respondents were asked to state their opinion on the functionality of the subsistence security systems and on the effects of the unequal income distribution.